academic-resources/odin/js_testing.md

 ### ** Exerpt
 >We won't get deep into Javascript testing but, suffice it to say, it performs a similarly valuable function as RSpec did in Ruby and Rails.
-Without testing, you have no idea when you've broken something critical in your app or, as importantly, when exactly it actually stopped working.** This lesson is meant to give you a head start so you can begin experimenting with testing on your own.**
+Without testing, you have no idea when you've broken something critical in your app or, as importantly, when exactly it actually stopped working :**

+This lesson is meant to give you a head start so you can begin experimenting with testing on your own :**

 ---